List of Soul Reapers in Bleach: Nemu Kurotsuchi

 Nemu Kurotsuchi (涅 ネム, Kurotsuchi Nemu) is the lieutenant of Squad Twelve for most of the series.
 Also known as Nemuri VII (Nemuri Nanagō), she was created by Mayuri as part of the Nemuri Project, to create new life through use of Gigai (義骸) and Mod Souls (義魂, gikon).
 She outlives her "older sisters", Mayuri's previous failed attempts.

 Nemu is an introverted, passive woman and prefers to stay silent in her captain's presence.
 When she does speak, it is in a subdued monotone, and in at least one comical instance she mixes up the colloquial usage of the word "cheese" when taking a picture with the word "butter."
 Though Mayuri refers to Nemu as his "daughter", he pretends to be uncaring towards her to hide his joy over creating a fully stable artificial life form and acts as though she is nothing more than a tool to be used.
 Nemu learns the truth from Akon and keeps it to herself.
 She has compassion for others, as seen when she saves Uryū's life out of gratitude to him for sparing her captain's life.
 During Mayuri's fight with the Quincy Pernida Parnkgjas, Nemu acts against his orders to save him, revealing that she has modified her body strength and increased her decomposition rate.
 Despite Mayuri's chastising, Nemu throws him a safe distance away then proceeds to fight Pernida on her own, ultimately sacrificing herself so that Pernida suffers an agonizing death from consuming her cellular makeup.
 Mayuri saves Nemu's brain from being eaten.
 Nemu's lieutenant position is taken over by Akon, who formerly filled the Third Seat position, and Mayuri creates the younger Nemuri VIII (眠八號, Nemuri Hachigō) as his new assistant.

 Her body is a Gigai designed to withstand fatal wounds and is immune to various poisons.
 It contains several toxins and serums that Mayuri stored within it, making Nemu highly dangerous to anyone who consumes her or attacks her internally.
 While her Gigai is composed of highly regenerative cells regulated by her brain, Nemu can still experience pain and carries a variety of antidotes to use as she sees fit.
 In addition to possessing superhuman strength, she can bore through obstacles by rotating either of her arms at high speeds, with her hand functioning as a drill bit while utilizing parts of her soul in her more devastating attacks.
 Nemu does not typically carry a zanpakutō, but she is depicted with one in an illustration in the All Color but the Black art book; it takes the form of what appears to be a thin katana.

-She is voiced by Rie Kugimiya in the Japanese version of the anime and Megan Hollingshead in the English dub.
+She is voiced by Rie Kugimiya in the original Japanese version of the anime and Megan Hollingshead in the English dub.